Supply Chain Management

 The term "supply chain management" is a compound term.
 It consists of the terms: Supply + Chains + Management.
 This is understood to mean the monitoring of supply chains in companies.
 A supply chain (cf. § 2 paragraph 5) includes all steps at home and abroad that are necessary for the manufacture of products and the provision of services, from the extraction of raw materials to delivery to the end customer.
 It refers to the own business unit, direct suppliers and indirect suppliers.

-The Supply Chain Act is also known as the Supply Chain Sourcing Obligations Act, LkSG.
-It aims to improve the international human rights situation.
-The law sets requirements for responsible supply chain management for companies.
+The law sets requirements for responsible supply chain managemen for companies.
 It creates a legal framework for the fulfilment of companies' human rights due diligence obligations, adapted to internationally compatible requirements.
 The Supply Chain Act contains a catalogue of internationally recognised human rights conventions and "translates" them into behavioural requirements for companies.
 A catch-all clause covers unlawful violations.

-Supply chain management as part of a digital platform?!
+Supply chain management as part of a digital platform!

-- Task & function: digital whistleblower and complaint platform.
+- Task & function: digital whistleblower and complaint platform

 - Target group: Medium-sized companies & large corporations.